Front Cover

 Back Cover

-CONTENT: Contemporary Creed translates ancient beliefs into today’s language.
+: Contemporary Creed translates ancient beliefs into today’s language.
 It is written for those who, like the author, do not find it easy to believe and whose faith is married to doubt, but he points an intelligent pathway through sixty intellectual problems of traditional Christian beliefs.
 A library of theology books is compressed into this novel and popular mini-course on modern Christianity, in transparent English, without jargon.
 Original verse helps animates old truths and solve their difficulties.

 Contemporary Creed